Connect with others who understand.

 • Upset stomach

-Hair loss — also known as alopecia — is not a common side effect of mycophenolate.
+Hair loss — also known as alopecia — isn’t a common side effect of mycophenolate.
 However, a few clinical trials list alopecia as a side effect.

 In a small long-term study of 33 people taking mycophenolate mofetil to treat their lupus nephritis, one participant experienced alopecia.
 In another small study of 10 people taking mycophenolate mofetil to treat uveitis (inflammation inside the eye), one person experienced alopecia 10 months after starting treatment.

-When there aren’t enough people who experience a side effect in a clinical trial, doctors might describe a rare side effect in a study called a case report.
-One case report described a 14-year-old girl who developed alopecia two months after starting mycophenolate sodium.
+When a low percentage of people experience a side effect in a clinical trial, doctors might describe the side effect in a study called a case report.
+One case report described a 14-year-old girl who developed alopecia two months after starting mycophenolate sodium (the salt form of mycophenolic acid).
 When the dose was decreased, the hair loss stopped, and hair started to regrow.

 There isn’t any research into how mycophenolate might cause hair loss.
 However, some of mycophenolate’s more common side effects are linked to hair loss, including anemia and infections.